jakartaee/specifications/cdi/4.1/_index.md

 ### Removals, deprecations or backwards incompatible changes
 <!-- List here -->
 * The Expression Language SPI methods on the BeanManager will be deprecated in preparation for a move to a new subinterface that will be part of a new artifact.
-This removes the dependency from the Jakarta Expression Language core API, bot the clean-up dependencies and refactor features that are not client facing.
+This removes the dependency on the Jakarta Expression Language from core API, and refactors features that are not client facing into the subinterface.

 ### Minimum Java SE Version
 <!-- Specify the minimum required Java SE version for this specification -->